 ✓ Seeking practical tools for daily life, not just therapy insights that fade over time

-WELCOME, YOU ARE AT THE RIGHT PLACE:
+YOU ARE AT THE RIGHT PLACE

 Wondering what 'Psychodrama' actually means in practice?
-This video shows how I use it to give your inner experiences a shape you can actually work with.
-Watch: How I Integrate Psychodrama →
+This video shows how it gives your inner experiences a shape.

 PRACTICE FOCUS